AndrewConway/ConcreteSTV/README.md

 - **ACT2020** Buggy rules used by ElectionsACT in 2020
 - **ACT2021** Rules that should have been used by ElectionsACT in 2020 and were used for the 2021 recount.

+This list is expected to grow as ConcreteSTV supports more jurisdictions.

+### A short note on bugs

+Bugs are expected in any computer program.
+I am sure ConcreteSTV contains lots of bugs.
+Electoral Commissions are not chosen for their competence in computer software.
+It is unreasonable to expect them to not have lots of bugs in their programs.
+What should be expected but is sadly rare is that they be transparent enough to demonstrate what they do, and commit to the rules they will use before the election.

+The rules that I have implemented are my best guesses at a plausible set of rules that would produce the output that actually happens.
+There may well be a different set of rules that also would produce the same output.

+If my program matches their output exactly, is that evidence that the correct candidates were elected?
+Only very weak evidence.
+For a start, I may have the same bug as the electoral commission.
+This sounds unlikely, but it actually happened once in prior work - my transcripts matched the AEC's perfectly, but later I found a bug in my code.
+More importantly, the accuracy depends on the list of the votes provided by the electroral commission, and there is rarely any meaningful evidence provided either to the public or scrutineers that these correspond to the physical ballots, and are not affected by hackers, malicious insiders, supply chain insiders, OCR errors or other bugs.
+This could be mitigated by public random auditing.

+If you notice any bugs in ConcreteSTV, please contact me at the address at the bottom of this file.

 ## To compile